determined-ai/determined/docs/intro/concepts/scheduling.rst

 order in which they were created.

 By default, the priority scheduler does not use preemption.
-If preemption is enabled (:ref:`master-configuration`), when a higher priority task is pending and cannot be scheduled because no idle resources are available, the scheduler will attempt to schedule it by preempting lower priority tasks, starting with the task with the lowest priority.
+If preemption is enabled (:ref:`master-config-reference`), when a higher priority task is pending and cannot be scheduled because no idle resources are available, the scheduler will attempt to schedule it by preempting lower priority tasks, starting with the task with the lowest priority.
 If there are no tasks to preempt, lower priority tasks might be backfilled on the idle resources.
 When a trial is preempted,